-Many financial advisors are completely unaware that clients who no longer need their life insurance policy—or who can no longer afford to pay the premiums on the policy—might be financially better off by selling their policy on the life settlement market.
+Many life insurance policy owners who no longer need their life insurance policy—or who can no longer afford to pay the premiums on the policy—might be financially better off by selling their policy on the life settlement market.

 There are numerous reasons why policy owners sell their policies in the life settlement market:

 - Can no longer afford to pay premiums on the policy

 - Are older than 65 and no longer need life insurance

 - Their health has decreased and they need money to pay for long-term care, medical treatments, etc